Does Python support private methods?

 mark@domain.com

-From the instance we can access the public and private attributes.
+From the instance you can access the public and private attributes.

 This shows that in the same way we have seen with private methods also private attributes are accessible from outside a Python class.